-6 tips to optimize your Store for mobile
+Six tips to optimise your Store for mobile

-Consumers are spending more and more time on their mobile devices, fueling growth in mobile retail.
-Mobile has changed the way people shop—in 2021, 69% of all Store visits were made from a mobile device.1
+Consumers are spending more and more time on their mobile devices, fuelling growth in mobile retail.
+Mobile has changed the way people shop – in 2021, 69% of all Store visits were made from a mobile device.1

-With such a large number of shoppers using mobile devices to access your Store, it makes sense to prioritize a mobile-friendly design.
+With such a large number of shoppers using mobile devices to access your Store, it makes sense to prioritise a mobile-friendly design.

-We know that with the myriad of screen sizes, resolutions, device types, and browsers, designing for both mobile and desktop customers is complex and constantly evolving.
-To get you started, we're sharing 6 tips from the Stores design team that will help you optimize your Store for mobile shoppers.
+We know that with the myriad of screen sizes, resolutions, device types and browsers, designing for both mobile and desktop customers is complex and constantly evolving.
+To get you started, we’re sharing six tips from the Stores design team that will help you optimise your Store for mobile shoppers.